Uyu2/AKim-Network-Setup-and-Troubleshooting/README.md

 <img width="197" alt="Screenshot 2024-09-18 at 10 49 25 PM" src="https://github.com/user-attachments/assets/8483c0d2-da27-4c59-9e25-b228ffa3785f">

-Now that we have ensured two seperate LAN's, we can try to connect the two using a router.
+Now that we have ensured two separate LAN's, we can try to connect the two using a router.

 10. Add a router to talk to different networks